-Alan: This is gonna be "let's hope Professor Ritson meets with a little accident" all over again!
-We spent nine months hoping that Professor Ritson would meet with an accident until Leslie made it clear it was an accident we were supposed to make happen!
+Alan: This is gonna be "Let's hope Professor Ritson meets with a little accident" all over again!
+We spent nine months hoping that Professor Ritson would meet with an accident before Leslie made it clear it was an accident we were supposed to make happen!

 - Star Trek: Voyager, "Meld"

 Suder: Have you come to kill me?Tuvok: To execute you for your crime.Suder: To execute me.
 I see.
 And calling it that makes it more comfortable for you.